Autumn in the Garden

 5. Other committees may be formed to manage specific areas of responsibility for the good of the community, such as the Herb Garden or Compost.

-6. Ad hoc committees, such as those formed in the wake of Superstorm Sandy, may be formed in cooperation with the Garden Coordinator Team.
+6. Ad hoc committees, such as those formed in the wake of Superstorm Sandy, may be formed in cooperation with the Garden Leadership Team.

 7. Any changes to the policies and procedures outlined in this document will be made by majority vote of the membership.